If you want to drop the kerb outside your home to create a driveway you need permission from the council before the work can be done.

-You will need to pay a £196.00 fee by credit or debit card.
-If you decide not to go ahead with the dropped kerb, or if we think your property isn't suitable for a dropped kerb, the fee is not refundable.
+When you apply for a dropped kerb, you will need to pay a £196 inspection fee by credit or debit card.
+If you decide not to go ahead with the dropped kerb, or if we think your property isn't suitable for a dropped kerb, this fee is not refundable.

 Once you have paid, we will arrange an appointment for an officer to visit you.

 If your property is rented, you will also need permission from the council, housing association or landlord to create a driveway.

 How much does a dropped kerb cost?

 It is not possible to provide an exact cost for a dropped kerb until we do an inspection as every case is different.

 To give you an idea, a typical quotation for a standard dropped kerb (three taper kerbs and three flat kerbs) will be in the region of £800 to £1,300.